Growing up, I was the chubby, Middle Eastern kid.

 Not cool, Mrs. Trippe.

 Even though we had the entire semester to do the project, I waited until one week before the paper was due to begin reading the book. l sped-read like crazy and then worked on it for two days straight, skipping classes and drinking more Mountain Dew than I care to admit.
-On the day the paper was due, one of the brightest students in the class, Natasha, was kind enough to proofread the piece.
+On the day the paper was due, one of the brightest students in the class, Natasha, was kind enough to proofread the piece since her mom used to work for a proofreading Australia company.
 She was a straightforward, no BS type of person who seemed to excel at everything.
 Nathash took the entirety of our typing class to mark up my paper and at the end simply said, “It’s good, but you still have a lot of work to do.”

 She handed me a piece of paper covered in red ink.
 I spent the rest of that day making the corrections and turned in the paper with 2 minutes to spare.